Work with feature tables

 Note

-• Database and feature table names cannot contain hyphens (-).
+Database and feature table names can contain only alphanumeric characters and underscores (_).

 Create a database for feature tables